Going out for camping in a big group? It’s obvious that you will need a number of tents to put yourselves up comfortably.

 If you are like me, who loves to on a camping with friends frequently, then I would highly recommend to purchase a multi room tent instead of mastering the art of how to connect two tents together.
 It’s an easier solution, and save a lot of time and effort as well.

 Any good quality multi room tent offers multiple bedrooms.
 So if you’re someone who loves privacy, the you will love it.
 You can even use the rooms for multiple purposes as well.
 If you ask for my suggestion, the I will recommend this instant cabin tent from CORE.
 It is very easy to set up and packs with H2O block technology.
 It has 3 rooms so quite spacious as well.

 Connecting two tents might sound like a puzzle.
 But once you have the right props ready at hand and know the viable methods, it is no longer complicated.
 After you have tried and accomplished doing it a couple of times, the third time onwards it becomes a cakewalk for you!!
 Joining tents helps you create an excellent bridge between two camping groups.

-Thus, we have guided you through the top 3 tried and tested methods so taht you can learn how to connect two tents together.
+Thus, we have guided you through the top 5 tried and tested methods so that you can learn how to connect two tents together.
 It will be fun to try out each on different camping expeditions and find out which one works best for you.